-In the last decade of the 16th century, the Xaverian Mission on the pearl fishery coast set up a residence at Periapatnam and a small mission at Thirupalakudion in Ramnad.
+In the last decade of the 16th century, the Xaverian Mission set up a residence at Periapatnam and a small mission at Thirupalakudion in Ramnad.
 It was during this period that St. John de Britto, the patron saint of the diocese, toiled, preaching and converting multitudes at the cost of privations, hardships and persecutions.
 He was later tortured and beheaded in Oriyur after a painful imprisonment.

 However, confusion prevailed in the area after the Society of Jesus was banned.
 The tussle between Padroado (a mission agency of Portuguese with patronage rights granted to it by the Holy See) and Propaganda (a mission agency encouraged by the Holy See based at Pondicherry) created more confusion in this area.

 However, in 1929, all types of "double" jurisdictions were suppressed and peace prevailed in the Madurai Mission.
-After the formation of the Indian Hierarchy in 1887, Monsignor Alexis Canoz became the Titular Bishop of Trichy.
+After the formation of the Indian hierarchy in 1887, Monsignor Alexis Canoz became the titular bishop of Trichy.
 In 1923, Tuticorin diocese was erected.
-In 1938, Monsignor Peter Leonard worked out and effected the carving out of the then Diocese of Madurai from Trichy and became its first bishop.
-In 1973, the Diocese of Palayamkottai was carved out as a separate diocese from Madurai.
-And finally on July 25, 1987, Pope John Paul II decreed the erection of the Diocese of Sivagangai which was carved out of the Archdiocese of Madurai.
+In 1973, the diocese of Palayamkottai was carved out as a separate diocese from Madurai.
+And finally on July 25, 1987, Pope John Paul II erected of the diocese of Sivagangai which was carved out of the archdiocese of Madurai.
 Father Edward Francis was elected the first bishop of Sivagangai.
 He served the diocese for 18 years.
 Father Susaimanickam was appointed coadjutor bishop in May 2005 and became bishop in September 2005.

-The population in Sivagangai was 2,727,000 as of the end of 2017.
+The population in Sivagangai was 2,727,000 as of 2017-end.
 (The population of the whole country is about 20 million).
 Most residents are ethnic Tamils.
 Recently there has been an increase in the number of refugees from war-torn Sri Lanka.